-- After all the oil has been drained, install the drain plugs and new O-rings; then tighten to 45 in.-lb.
+4. After all the oil has been drained, install the drain plugs and tighten to 45 in-lb.

 Inspect the oil for any signs of metal filings or water.
-If found, take the ATV to an authorized Arctic Cat ATV dealer for servicing.
+If found, take the ATV to an authorized dealer for servicing.

-- Pour recommended oil into each filler hole.
+5. Pour recommended type and quantity of oil into each filler hole.

-■ NOTE: Arctic Cat recommends the use of genuine Arctic Cat lubricants.
+■ NOTE: Always use genuine lubricants.